jupyter-book/jupyter-book/docs/resources/faq.md

 ### How do I deploy my Jupyter Book?

-See our [publishing guide](../get-started/publish.md) for deployment options including:
+See the [publishing reference](../build-and-publish/publish.md) for deployment options including:

 - GitHub Pages
 - ReadTheDocs